william761/learnings/Log_Parsing/spark_log_parsing001/README.md

 **Steps**

-  + Extract the log data from S3 bucket using boto3.
+  + Upload the log data from S3 bucket using boto3.

   + Use regular expression (re) to extract the messages from the log data.